mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 4. Use the predicted encoded size and the slice statistics to predict the in-memory scan speed.
 5. Use the predicted encoded size and the predicted in-memory scan speed to predict the from-storage scan speed.
 6. Repeat steps 1-5 for each slice and encoding.
-7. Apply an arbitrary objective to select the best encodings.
+7. Apply an arbitrary objective to select the best encodings (e.g., compressed size, query speed, or a mix of the two).

 {:refdef: style="text-align: center;"}
 ![Statistics](/assets/lea/statistics.png){: style="max-height: 12em" }